The keto diet isn't magic. But it does have real, measurable benefits, especially when done right.

 7. Reduced Inflammation

-Some research shows keto may reduce markers of chronic inflammation, which is linked to everything from joint pain to heart disease.
+Some research suggests keto may reduce markers of chronic inflammation, which is linked to everything from joint pain to heart disease.
+Much of this is still early lab and animal research, so think "promising mechanism," not "proven cure."

 8. Therapeutic Uses (Beyond Weight Loss)